Alen Ilijic: Exhibitions

 As a polymedia artist Alen Ilijic has had three solo exhibitions in Belgrade: Stellar Refugee (2011), NOISYGENES (2014), and Zone 2 (2017).

 The Stellar Refugee contains prints of manual drawings, sound installation and a documentary film, dedicated to Gustav Mahler.
 NOISYGENES is a project conceived with neo-expressionist paintings, symbolic prints and performance, as a way to examine the concept of noise.
 Neo-expressionist paintings carry an echo of Jean-Michel Basquiat's voice, which is present in Alen's gesture and use of words.
 An inseparable part of the exhibition was homonymous performance – improvisation for electric guitar and electronics.

 The projects Stellar Refugee and NOISYGENES were supported by the Serbian Ministry of Culture and Information.

-His triptych Cyclic was exhibited at the group exhibition called I Breathe With You at the University of Massachusetts Amherst, United States, Augusta Savage Gallery, from February 1 until March 11, 2016.
+His triptych Cyclic was exhibited at the group exhibition called I Breathe With You at the University of Massachusetts Amherst, United States, Augusta Savage Gallery, from 1 February until 11 March 2016.
 The exclamation 'I can't breathe' was made by Eric Garner, an African American man, 11 times while lying face down on the sidewalk after being placed in a police chokehold.
 He died one hour later from a heart attack due to injuries to his neck and chest.
 A grand jury decided not to indict the offending police officer.
 'I can't breathe' has become one of the most recognizable utterances of recent protests against oppression.
 I Breathe With You establishes the artist as an ally to people and communities that suffer social injustices and other atrocities.